 GEP: What was your biggest lesson learned while working toward this cause?

-MC: We need all the stakeholders to come together and address the issue in a collaborative and restful manner.
+MC: We need all the stakeholders to come together and address the issue in a collaborative and respectful manner.
 To succeed, we need the cooperation of all stakeholders, especially from the industry.
 Without cooperation, it’s hard to achieve something significant if it requires the participation and support of so many sectors.
 Gathering data and getting it out to the public was another important lesson.
 Through this campaign, I saw how data could be a key tool for pushing toward the change that needs to happen.

 GEP: What are you currently working on?
 What is your aim for the next five years?